dateutil/dateutil/CONTRIBUTING.md

 [6B49 ACBA DCF6 BD1C A206 67AB CD54 FCE3 D964 BEFB]: https://pgp.mit.edu/pks/lookup?op=vindex&search=0xCD54FCE3D964BEFB

+## Development Setup

+Install the the dependencies for running the test suite using `pip` or `conda`.

+### pip

+Run the following commands to create a [virtual environment](https://virtualenv.pypa.io) with all dependencies installed:

+    python -m virtualenv .venv       # Create virtual environment in .venv directory . .venv/bin/activate             # Activate the virtual environment pip install -r requirements.txt  # Install the dependencies

+### conda

+Run the following commands to create a [conda environment](https://conda.io) with all dependencies installed:

+    conda create -n dateutil python=3.6  # Create a conda environment using Python 3.6 source activate dateutil             # Activate the conda environment pip install -r requirements.txt  # Install the dependencies

 ## Testing

 dateutil has a comprehensive test suite, which can be run simply by running